 - Country of Origin: United States

-- The updated Giani Marble Kit comes with a durable, high-gloss Epoxy Resin Topcoat that finishes and protects the application against the everyday use of your countertops.
+- Each kit comes with an extra-durable, high-gloss, crystal clear Epoxy Resin Topcoat that finishes and protects the application against the everyday use of your countertops

 The Ultimate Buying Guide for Painting Marble Surfaces